kalniei/wl-docs/docs/admin/user-accounts.md

     Default - **false**.

-    If switch is set to **true** - this specific user will have "Facebook Followers" option for targeting contacts in Campaign Builder.
+    If switch is set to **true** - this specific user will have a "Facebook Followers" option for targeting contacts in Campaign Builder.

     Property od User Object: `enabledFbPageAccess`.

-    Please note: **Admin is responsible for concios setting this flag ONLY when specific user has `fbBusinessPage` id set.**
+    Please note: **Admin is responsible for consciously setting this flag ONLY when a specific user has `fbBusinessPage` id set.**

 3. *"Enable Access to Instagram Followers"*

     Default - **false**.

-    If switch is set to **true** - this specific user will have "Instagram Followers" option for targeting contacts in Campaign Builder.
+    If switch is set to **true** - this specific user will have a "Instagram Followers" option for targeting contacts in Campaign Builder.

     Property od User Object: `enabledInstagramAccess`.

-    Please note: **Admin is responsible for concios setting this flag ONLY when specific user has `instagramId` set.**
+    Please note: **Admin is responsible for consciously setting this flag ONLY when specific user has `instagramId` set.**

-Those, and all aditional fields will be send in the object by Api:
+Those, and all additional fields will be send in the object by Api:

 ```
 PUT /v1/users/${id}